Al Nabila Grand Bay Makadi

 "Have now had several holidays at this hotel,staff are very friendly and obliging,location is superb with a fabulous beach in a secluded Bay,food lacked imagination but there was plenty of choice.My one real critisism and to be fair I think it appplies to most hotels in Egypt is the lack of evening entertainment,it seemed that they are all playing to the Russian tune! but for a beach holiday this is the perfect spot."

-- Travel date: Tue 9th of September 2008
+- Travel date: 9th September 2008

 Very bad experience - Never AGAIN

+"I stayed in hotel this summer.
+I started to write comments but then I deleted them.
+It is very difficult to wriite comments - a lot of bad experiences.
+Only one general comment - NEVER AGAIN.
 Who do not believe - count number of umbrelas at beach and compare with aproximately 300 rooms.
 If you ask for coffee with mineral watter or other soft drink, very friendly staff (accordind to review) cools you down with statement "order by order"...
 A lot more but I even do not want to remember this experience."